theothernt/AerialViews/README.md

 * **Local** videos can be placed in any folder

-* When using **local and remote** playback, local videos are used if found, but for missing videos, the remote version is used
+* When using **local and remote** playback, videos are used if found, but for missing videos, the remote version is used

-## Device support and testing

-* The plan is the keep support and great performance for older Android TVs

-* Newer features, which require more powerful devices (eg. Nvidia Shield or Google TV) can be disabled or enabled

-* The app has been tested with...
-  * Sony Bravia (2015, Android v6)
-  * Nvidia Shield (2015, Android v7)
-  * Fire TV Stick 4K (2018, Android v7)
-  * Nvidia Shield (2019, Android v9)
-  * Chromecast/Google TV (2020, Android v10)

-## Known issues

-* Sometimes after copying videos to your Android TV device they fail to play or appear during the screensaver.
-A quick fix is to restart your Android TV device

-* If set to local playback only and there are no videos, there is no error message or notification - only a black screen with the time

-* Network connection issues are not handled well, the videos will simply pause